Uniform Mixing on Cayley Graphs: Quotient Graphs with Two Generators

 \section{Quotient Graphs with Two Generators}

 We move on to the quotients of Hamming graphs where the submodules are generated by two elements.
-In this section, we characterize the $2(d+2)$-regular Cayley graphs over $\ints_3^d$ that admit uniform mixing at time $2\pi/9$.
-To begin, we need the weight distribution conditions over $\ints_3$ from \cite[Ch 8]{Mullin2013}.
+Our goal is to characterize the $2(d+2)$-regular Cayley graphs over $\ints_3^d$ that admit uniform mixing at time $2\pi/9$, as given in Theorem \ref{2-gen}.
+The tool we use is the \textsl{weight distribution} of a code, that is, the sequence

+where $\alpha_j$ is the number of of codewords with Hamming weight $j$.
+To begin, we need the following conditions on the cosets of $\Gamma$ from \cite[Ch 8]{Mullin2013}.

 \begin{theorem}[Mullin] Let $\Gamma$ be a submodule of $\ints_3^d$ with Hamming distance at least three such that $|\Gamma|=3^s$.
 For any coset of $\Gamma$, let $n_j$ be the number of elements in it with weight $j$ modulo three.
 Uniform mixing occurs on $H(d,q)/\Gamma$ at time $2\pi/9$ if and only if the weight distribution of every coset of $\Gamma$ satisfies